maziac/DeZog/documentation/UnitTests.md

 You can easily see what instructions have been covered by a test and which not.
 The coverage decoration is also available when running the unit tests in debug mode.
 It is reset whenever you start a new debug session or a new unit test.
-If you need to clear the coverage decoration at some other point go tp the command palette and enter "z80-debug: Clear the current code coverage decoration"
+If you need to clear the coverage decoration at some other point go tp the command palette and enter "dezog: Clear the current code coverage decoration"

 # What Else